 Simply stated, many applicants are denied because they do not how to properly and thoroughly prepare a disability case.
 What’s more troubling is that a 2010 report from the Social Security Inspector General found that 78% of applicants have a hard time reading, understanding or properly completing forms.
 Remember that Social Security does not owe you a duty to Attorney your claim.
 It is your obligation to prove that you are no longer able to work and this is where we come in.

 Firms that specialize in Social Security Disability, such as ours, generally have a high level of familiarity and expertise with the Social Security rules and regulations.
 In many instances, they will have invaluable claim experience including knowing what Social Security will be looking for, which questions to ask, and how to strategically argue your case.
 Another words, the level of skill needed to win is far more than the Social Security Disability basics often found on the Social Security Administration’s website.

 Because we get paid on contingency (only if you win), we spend a lot of time and resources to ensure that a client’s case will have the best chance of success.
 This includes tracking down important medical records and test results, obtaining detailed statements from a claimant's treating physicians, applying a thorough understanding of SSA rules and regulations as well as considering prior cases which may apply to the client’s matter.

-If you are considering hiring us to represent and appeal your claim, feel free to consult with one of our experienced disability advocates.
+If you are considering hiring us to represent and appeal your claim, feel free to consult with one of our experienced disability Attorneys.
 You may either call or fill out our contact form so that we may conduct a Social Security Disability free evaluation in Glendale or another city.
 Remember, disability cases are all that we do and we don't get paid until we win.